SakVSF/50.003-Software-Mini-Campaign/README.md

 ## ID   : 1005380

 ### About
-This repository contains submissions for the Software Mini Campaign for the module 50.003 : Elements of Software Construction
+This repository contains submissions for the Software Mini Campaign for the module 50.003 : Elements of Software Construction.

-### Note to Testers (Week12)

-Please navigate to __/compare__ to find instructions about code.
+__To testers: Please navigate to __/compare__ to find instructions about code.__

-### Week 8 Submission
+### Week 12 Submission: Fuzzing

-A> Please find the use case diagram (with misuse case appended) under __Use-case diagram.jpg__ .

-B> Please find the following in the __compare/src__ folder :
-1. __CompareCSV.java__ : source code that takes in 2 csv files and stores mismatches found (balance, currency, type, etc.) in sample_output.csv

-2. __sample_output.csv__ : csv file storing mismatches.
-CompareCSV.java writes to this file

-3. __samplefile_1.csv, samplefile_2.csv, samplefile_3.csv__ : csv files read by CompareCSV.java

-   To run the files and view desired output, simply run CompareCSV.java.
-Make sure that the csv files are in the same folder as CompareCSV.java.
-   The output can be viewed in __sample_output.csv__.
+Fuzzing code can be found in __/compare/src/SimplefuzzTest.java__ Updated Source code in /compare/src/Compare_updated.java

-### Week 9 Submission

-Please find the report for Equivalence Class and Boundary Value Analysis under the __Week 9__ folder.

 ### Week 10 Submission